mau-jac/1T6-F20/wk12/functions.md

 Sometimes our condition is that a cell contains a keyword.

-For example, consider the following data from an store's inventory:
+For example, consider the following data from a store's inventory:

 <br>